IntelliHome/Google-at-Home/README.md

 ####Database

-In the ```ex/``` directory there is a backup of a pre-configured database, if you have a clean install just do
+In the ```ex/``` directory there is a backup of a pre-configured database, if you have a clean install just do:

 ```mongorestore ex/dump```.

 ###Quick Start